Robin Mack Key

 South Londonderry

-Robin and her family own a 300 acre farm in southern Vermont.
-Here, Robin built her own gardens focused on perennials for cold climates, native trees and shrubs.
-With her husband much of the property was established as a working Tree Farm producing timber and maple syrup.
+In addition to her urban work and life, Robin Key built gardens and landscapes on a 300 acre family farm in southern Vermont, focused on perennials for cold climates, native trees and shrubs.
+With her husband, much of the property was established as a working Tree Farm producing timber and maple syrup.
 Robin guided the construction of miles of hiking and ski trails, large fields and ponds, and stone work in collaboration with Dan Snow, a well-known dry stone sculptor.
-Fresh produce, maple syrup and honey are produced for the family every year.
+The family produces fresh produce, maple syrup and honey from the farm each year.

 Service Schedule